 - The surrounding area is large and beautiful, it is packed with cafes, street sellers, parks, and restaurants.
 The Cathedral is so huge and impressive that you’ll need at least 10 minutes just to go around it and admire its imposing architecture.

 - If you want to properly visit Sagrada Familia, book the tickets in advance (skip the line tickets), book a private/customized guided tour, or a premium guided tour in a small group.
 Allow yourself at least 1 hour inside the Cathedral, and 1 hour to wander around as the surrounding area is beautiful and offers extraordinary views of Sagrada Familia.
-The Cathedral deserves time and dedication, and you deserve the experience of a lifetime.

 2. Casa Batlló